 Exchange rates at local banks are extremely adverse and queue times can be up to three hours for service.
 In the past, some hotels and resorts offered foreign exchange services, although this is no longer the case.

-Local ATMs can be found at the Airport and main grocery stores.
-Unfortunately, local ATMs are typically out of service, and if you are running low and cash and see a working machine, you are advised to use it.
+Local ATMs can be found at the airport and main grocery stores.
+Unfortunately, local ATMs are frequently out of service, and if you are running low on cash and see a working machine, you are advised to use it.
 A broken ATM will typically remain broken for the duration of your stay.

 Making a cash withdrawal at a local ATM will likely cost less than using a local bank to exchange currency, but you are advised to check with your card issuer and bank as to what the rate is.

 The Government mints coins called Crowns, which feature various animals of the islands, or the national crest, on the reverse, and the Queen on the obverse.